Seagate/cortx/doc/be/CORTXS3IAMDD.rst

 Lnetsupports tcp, RoCEand IB.

-New Transport based on Sockets (recently added in Master).
+New Transport based on Sockets (recently added in Main).